synnack/sogosync/README.md

 Requirement
 -----------
 * A working caldav/carddav server (e.g. SOGo,ownCloud,SabreDAV)
-        * Did not test other than SOGo but it should work with any caldav/cardav groupware, feedback welcome.
+  * Did not test other than SOGo but it should work with any caldav/cardav groupware, feedback are welcome.
 * An ActiveSync compatible mobile device
 	* [Comparison of Exchange ActiveSync clients](http://en.wikipedia.org/wiki/Comparison_of_Exchange_ActiveSync_clients)
 * PHP5 with the following library for a Debian system